Beware: spoilers below.

-Though it’s only been about six months since season three of the hit stalker drama You premiered, we’re already picking up the hints that Netflix has been putting down about the production for season four.
 When we last saw him, our anti-hero Joe Goldberg (Penn Badgley) had left quite the mess behind in Madre Linda, where he and his wife Love Quinn-Goldberg (Victoria Pedretti) escaped after having a rough go of it in Los Angeles.
-But it was almost instantly clear that the series would have to return for a fourth season (and before the third season could even air, Netflix made the announcement that there would indeed be more Joe Goldberg going around and stalking people a fourth time).
-Now, as the updates on You’s fourth season start trickling in, we can start speculating about what’s going to happen, when the new episodes will drop, and where on earth Joe will travel to next.
-Spoilers ahead.
+Joe ended season three by murdering Love, abandoning their infant son, and heading to Europe to stalk Marienne (Tati Gabrielle).
+Given the stakes, it was clear the series would have to return for a fourth season (before the third season even aired, Netflix made the announcement that there would indeed be more Joe Goldberg skulking around for a fourth time).

 When will You season four be released?